SEND and Inclusion Service

 - Provide high-quality specialist support and advice for specific SEND categories of need.

-- Provide advice and guidance to support you in meeting the needs of individual SEND and vulnerable learners.
+- Provide advice and guidance to support you in meeting the needs of vulnerable learners, including those with SEND.

 - Review SEND and inclusion policies and practices with school leaders, to support preparation for Ofsted.